 Search Car Hire

-No trip to the south island in NZ is complete without stopping in to explore the magnificent and remote regions of Milford Sound which is a 5 hour return drive from Te Anau.
-Park your car hire up and take a hike around the area to experience some of the best natural sceneries in the world.
-After your hike, take a boat trip to the Glow Worm Caves for a magical experience.
-Alternatively, you can take an eight hour return trip to the wilderness region of Doubtful Sound for untouched Fiordland scenery from Manapouri.
-Doubtful sound is sometimes referred to as the 'Sound of Silence' and can be enjoyed perfectly on a kayak or boat.
+As an alternative option to Milford Sound or, in addition, you can take an eight-hour return trip to the wilderness region of Doubtful Sound for untouched Fiordland scenery from Manapouri.
+Doubtful Sound is sometimes referred to as the 'Sound of Silence' and can be enjoyed ideally on a kayak or boat.

-Continue along the SSR to Western Southland stopping to find your fortune at the rugged Gemstone Beach.
-As the name may suggest, Gemstone Beach is in a constant state of change with the surface of the sand changing to stones, so it'll be a different experience every time you go exploring!
+Continue along with the SSR to Western Southland, stopping to find your fortune at the rugged Gemstone Beach.
+As the name may suggest, Gemstone Beach is in a constant state of change, with the surface of the sand changing to stones, so it'll be a different experience every time you go exploring!
 Continue to the sleepy seaside town of Riverton and visit Te Hikoi Southern Journey Museum for an insight into the Maori and European historical settlements.
-If you're looking for the perfect picnic spot, head to Howells Point Reserve for a great view while you enjoy the local fresh food.
+If you're looking for the perfect picnic spot, head to Howells Point Reserve for a great view while you enjoy the local fresh produce.
 The SRR then winds onto Invercargill, the country's most southerly point.
 Take a photo at the famous Bluff signpost, and if time permits, spend a night or two on Stewart Island for some nature spotting and hiking, specifically on the Rakiura Track.
 You need to be aware that your car or motorhome will need to stay on the mainland while travelling on the ferry over to Stewart Island.
 You can book your Stewart Island Ferry here.

 Driving along the southern coast, the SSR takes you into The Catlins region, where native forests meet rugged cliffs and sandy beaches.
-Explore the region, stopping off at Nugget Point, Purakaunui Falls, Cathedral Caves and Curio Bay where you may see sea lions, dolphins and yellow eyed penguins in their natural habitat.
-For some leisurely activities stop off for some fishing and golf in Clutha Country before concluding the SSR in the university city of Dunedin.
+Explore the area, stopping off at Nugget Point, Purakaunui Falls, Cathedral Caves and Curio Bay, where you may see sea lions, dolphins and yellow-eyed penguins in their natural habitat.
+For some leisurely activities, stop off for some fishing and golf in Clutha Country before concluding the SSR in the university city of Dunedin.
 Both picturesque and bohemian in architecture, Dunedin is a great place located at the head of Otago Harbour on the South Island's southeast coast.
-It is known for its Scottish and Maori heritage, Victorian and Edwardian architecture and is the perfect place to explore New Zealand's heritage and wildlife.
+It is known for its Scottish and Maori heritage, Victorian and Edwardian architecture and is the perfect place to explore New Zealand's heritage, wildlife and outdoor activities.
 Take a trip to the Toitu Museum, and venture out to the Otago Peninsula - home to the Royal Albatross Breeding Colony.
 Stop off at the country's only castle, Larnoch and finally, don't forget to drive up and down the steepest road in the world – Baldwin Street!